nogermsau/nogerms.github.io/_commercial/daycare-early-learning-centres.md

       </div>
   </div>
   <div class="service-details mb-30">
-      <h3>The Zoono Difference</h3>
+      <h3>The No Germs Difference</h3>
-      <p>Zoono is the most effective product we use widely in daycare and early learning centres.
-It is water based, safe, non-toxic, long-lasting (an application can last 30-40 days) and will create a germ free environment and stop cross-contamination in your centre.
-Zoono works by bonding to surfaces (both hard and soft fabric surfaces) to form a protective shield that continuously kills germs for extended periods of time.
+      <p>No Germs uses advanced antimicrobial technology in daycare and early learning centres via our fogging spray service (please include link here to the fogging page).
+The formulation is water based, safe, non-toxic, long-lasting (an application can last 30-40 days) and will create a germ free environment and stop cross-contamination in your centre.
+It works by bonding to surfaces (both hard and soft fabric surfaces) to form a protective shield that continuously kills germs for extended periods of time.
 It can continue to protect the surface, even after regular cleaning.
-On hands, Zoono’s 24-Hour Hand Protectant provides 24-hour protection with one application and stays on skin even after regular hand washing.
+On hands, our powerful yet gentle hand sanitisers provides up to 24-hour protection with one application, and stays on skin even after regular hand washing.
+Our alcohol free formulation means it is completely safe for children as it is non toxic and free from dangerous chemicals.
       <br>
       <ul class="zoono">
         Recommended areas of use include: